UAE woman executed for killing American teacher

-Hashemi was sentenced to death on June 29 on terrorism charges for stabbing Romanian-born Ibolya Ryan, a mother of 11-year-old twins, in the toilet of an Abu Dhabi shopping mall on December 14 and for attempting to bomb an American-Egyptian doctor.

-Hashemi placed a makeshift bomb outside the front door of the doctor's apartment hours after killing Ryan but the device was safely dismantled, according to evidence submitted at the trial.

-Police said last year that Hashemi had become radicalised over the internet and had not been targeting an American in particular but was looking for a foreigner to kill at random.
+Police said last year Hashemi had become radicalised over the internet and had not been targeting an American in particular, but was looking for a foreigner to kill at random.

-Attacks on Westerners are rare in the UAE, an oil exporter and tourism hub, but concern has been rising after a spate of Islamist actions in other Gulf countries including Saudi Arabia and Kuwait.
+Attacks on Westerners are rare in the UAE, a wealthy oil exporter and tourism hub, but concern has been rising after a spate of Islamist attacks in other Gulf countries including Saudi Arabia and Kuwait.

 The UAE has joined air strikes in Syria against the Islamic State group, which has urged Muslims in Gulf countries to target Western expatriates in retaliation for attacks against it.
 The UAE is also a strong opponent of other Islamist groups including the Muslim Brotherhood.

-Abu Dhabi-based daily The National said Hashemi had told prosecutors that she committed the crimes because state security agents had taken her husband into custody for questioning over suspected militant connections.
+Abu Dhabi-based daily The National reported that Hashemi had told prosecutors that she committed the crimes because her husband, suspected of militant connections, had been taken into custody by State Security for questioning.

 She was seeking vengeance for her husband and wanted to create fear, especially for American, British and French expatriates, she said.